HackerYou/HYFallBootcamp2014/1-HTML-CSS/week1/Day 2/1-explore_css.md

 # Week 1, Day 2 Explore CSS

+As a freelancer you will get requests from clients that you will not know how to accomplish.
+If you say "I don't know how to do that" then you will find yourself without a job most of the time.
+Most requests can be handled by doing a bit of research and by being resourceful.

+"Exercises" are different from a regular lesson because they require you to do the research yourself.
+This simulates the process that freelancers have to going through on a daily basis.
+You will work in groups of 2-3 students and have notes to reference if you REALLY need to - this is to scaffold your learning.

-In groups of 2-3, explore the web to learn about the following topics.
-Each topic has guiding questions to help you get started.
-Don't limit yourself to just answering the questions though; explore the web and learn something interesting to share with the class.
+Don't limit yourself to just answering the questions though; explore the web by using the titles from each section.
+Learn something interesting to share with the class!

 The markup for this exercise is in `1-explore_css_exercise.html`.